Arequipa is known for its queso helado and having sunshine year-round, but its arguably most iconic feature is its white sillar buildings.

-Ready to Experince the Ruta del Sillar Tour?
+Ready to Experience the Ruta del Sillar Tour?

 If you’ll be spending time in Arequipa, I think the Ruta del Sillar is worth it.
 The quarry itself felt a little touristy with lots of sillar statues and people taking photos.

 However, if you have a good guide, you’ll be able to learn tons about the history of the area and how miners shape the sillar into the blocks, creating Arequipa’s downtown historical center.